 diverse local talent

-Mortimer is home to diverse artists who have performed here in recent years.
+Mortimer is home to diverse artists who have performed here.

-Andy set himself and met the challenge to perform a song a day virtually for 100 days to help us through the darkest days of the pandemic.
-His latest song, Tripping on Air, draws on experiences of and pays tribute to those suffering from Multiple Sclerosis
+Andy set himself and met a challenge to perform a song a day virtually for 100 days to help us through the darkest days of COVID-19.
+His tune Tripping on Air draws on experiences of and pays tribute to those suffering from Multiple Sclerosis.

-With nearly 10 Million monthly Spotify listeners, James’ single, Bad Memories, a collaboration with Italy’s Meduza, was granted Radio 1’s coveted Hottest Record In The World status after its July release.
-Local partygoers heard a sneak preview at his captivating set at the Mortimer Jubilee Party.
+With over 10 Million monthly Spotify listeners, James’ single, Bad Memories, a collaboration with Italy’s Meduza, was awarded Radio 1’s Hottest Record In The World on release last summer.
+He gave partygoers at the Jubilee Party a sneak preview during a captivating set.

 south berks concert band

-Platinum Award winning, community woodwind, brass and percussion who perform in and around West Berkshire since 1976.
+Community woodwind, brass and percussion who have played in West Berkshire since 1976.

 Photo: Sue Totham etsiphotography.co.uk.